ucsd-progsys/liquidhaskell/README.md

 Termination Check
 -----------------

-A termination check is termformed to all recursive functions used.
+A termination check is performed on all recursive functions.

-Use termination-check option to enable the check
+Use the `termination-check` option to enable the check

     liquid --termination-check test.hs

-In recursive functions the first algebraic or integer argument should be decreasing.
+In recursive functions the *first* algebraic or integer argument should be decreasing.

 The default decreasing measure for lists is length and Integers its value.

 The user can specify the decreasing measure in data definitions:

 {-@ data L [llen] a = Nil | Cons (x::a) (xs:: L a) @-}

 Defines that `llen` is the decreasing measure (to be defined by the user).

-The user can specify that another argument is decreasing.
+For example, in the function `foldl`

+    foldl k acc N           = acc
+    foldl k acc (Cons x xs) = foldl k (x `k` acc) xs

+by default the *second* argument (the first non-function argument) will be checked to be decreasing.
+However, the explicit hint

     {-@ Decreasing foo 3 @-}
-foo f ack N           = ack
-foo f ack (Cons x xs) = foo f (f x ack) xs

-By default the second argument will be checked to be decreasing in `foo`.
-But the hint
-`{-@ Decreasing foo 3 @-}`
-specifies, that the third one should be checked.

-Use `{-@ Strict foo @-}` to disable check of the function `foo`.

-Limitations:
-- An error is created when mutual recursive functions are to checked.
-  Many times deriving instances create such functions.
+tells LiquidHaskell to instead use the *third* argument.

+To *disable* termination checking for `foo` that is, to *assume* that it is terminating (possibly for some complicated reason currently beyond the scope of LiquidHaskell) you can write

+    {-@ Strict foo @-}

+**Limitations**

+- Currently the termination checker *does not* handle *mutually recursive* functions, and instead it loudly crashes when given such functions.

+- `deriving instances` often create such functions so lookout!

+We intend to address these ASAP.

 Writing Specifications
 ======================